 List the person or persons who are responsible for this risk should it come up.
-This doesn’t mean that it’s their fault, but rather that they are most qualified to handle the risk.
-Ideally, you want people or a team of people who have either dealt with similar situations in the past or have the skills needed to quickly mitigate things.
+Ideally, choose people or a team of people that have either dealt with similar situations in the past or have the skills needed to quickly mitigate things.
 This could be people on the project team or even key stakeholders who have the ability to resolve the issue.

 10. Residual risk